When setting up an organization with family or friends it’s easy to assume that nothing can fail in the future.

 Pre-emptive rights clauses reduce the efficacy of such methods by making the corporation first offer any newly issued shares to existing shareholders proportional to their existing shareholdings.

 This will make sure that existing shareholders can participate in new share issues without being diluted.

 This can also be an efficient method for the corporate to boost money.

-This is because it incentivizes shareholders to speculate extra money into the business & stop them from being diluted.
+This is because it incentivizes shareholders to speculate extra money into the business & stops them from being diluted.

 Anti-dilution clauses are almost like pre-emptive rights.